 The modern Clinical Neurophysiology laboratory at Albany Medical Center is staffed by certified EEG technologists with equipment for intensive video monitoring, routine and ambulatory 24-hour recording, evoked potentials, electrocorticography/ cortical mapping and electromyography/nerve conduction.
 It is fully accredited by the American EEG Society – one of only 77 accredited labs in the United States and one of only three in New York State.
 We specialize in neonatal and pediatric EEG.
 We perform approximately 2300 routine or sleep studies annually in addition to 150 intensive 24 hour ambulatory recordings.
 Long term video EEG monitoring is available for more complicated diagnoses and treatments.
 We have an active program for the surgical treatment of patients with intractable epilepsy, as well as intra-operative corticography (brain mapping).
 Albany Medical Center is the only designated neuromuscular center in the area recognized by the Muscular Dystrophy Association.
 Our subspecialty trained physicians see a wide variety of hereditary adult and pediatric neuromuscular diseases.
 The peripheral electrodiagnostic laboratory is also very active with state-of-the-art EMG/nerve conduction velocity equipment.
 Approximately 1000 of these studies, as well as more than 400 visual, auditory or somatosensory evoked potentials are performed annually at the Medical Center.
 Our physicians have expertise in the administration of botulinum toxin for patients with dystonia, hemifacial spasm and other focal movement disorders.
 There is an ongoing program in collaboration with Neurosurgery for deep brain stimulation in various movement disorders.

-The new addition to the Neurosciences Unit (22 beds in the M building which opened July 2010) is designed to care for stable patients with any neurosurgical or neurological condition.
-The 5 bed Neurological Intensive Care Unit (NeuroICU) is also the only such unit in the region designed to care for patients with severe neurological conditions or injuries (D Building).
+The new addition to the Neurosciences Unit (22 beds in the M building) is designed to care for stable patients with any neurosurgical or neurological condition.
+The 15 bed Neurological Intensive Care Unit (NeuroICU) is also the only such unit in the region designed to care for patients with severe neurological conditions or injuries (B Building).
 The unit utilizes therapeutic hypothermia to care for patients with critical stroke, traumatic brain injury and cardiac arrest.
 Patients admitted to the NeuroICU are critically ill and often require ventilatory support, advanced monitoring of neurological status (i.e. intracranial pressure), or have complicated medical/surgical issues.
 There is a 13-bed Medical ICU and 17-bed Surgical ICU.

 The 6 bed (adult and pediatric) inpatient Epilepsy Monitoring Unit (EMU), part of Albany Medical Center's adult Comprehensive Epilepsy Program, has been granted membership into the prestigious National Association of Epilepsy Centers (NAEC), becoming one of just six such programs in the state to be so recognized, and one of only three upstate.
 The program also received a Level 4 designation by the NAEC, the highest it offers, and shared by the best academic centers in the country.
 A Level 4 rating from the NAEC indicates a center offers the most advanced medicaland surgical diagnostic and treatment options for epilepsy.
 The EMU has been completely renovated and now offers wireless brainwave monitoring technology that uses advanced computer systems and seizure recording equipment enabling patients to move around the unit more freely.
 The EMU operates around the clock and is staffed by dedicated epilepsy nurses and technologists.

 The outpatient clinic and offices for the majority of the Neurology Faculty are located in the Physician’s Pavilion (A Building).
-Clinic space, shared with Neurosurgery and Physiatry, encompasses 37 exam rooms, a separate adult and pediatric waiting area, as well as physician and nursing workstations.
+Clinic space, shared with Neurosurgery and Physiatry, encompasses 37 exam rooms as well as physician and nursing workstations.
 Computer terminals in each exam room, physician and nursing workstations provide access to the electronic health record and clinical reference material.
 The Movement Disorders and Demyelinating Disease Section are situated in adjacent clinic/office space that includes 10 exam rooms, resource/reference room and research laboratory.
 Clinic and office space for specialists in dementing illnesses is located in the Advanced Neuro Imaging Research Center (S Building).
 The Center contains 4 exam rooms and a patient resource/education room.
+Pediatric Neurology has a dedicated area with physician offices and exam rooms located on the 2nd floor of the Physician's Pavilion.

 The Department of Radiology maintains an endovascular suite for angiographic procedures and interventions, computerized tomography and magnetic resonance imaging immediately beneath the Neurology clinic and offices.
 There is a neuro-reading room for reading of CT and MRI scans.